Cubium/CppTutorial/Intro/readme.md

 Next, open up your terminal.
 Close the one you had open previously since we need to reload the path variables.
 Next type `g++ --version` to verify that you have successfully installed C++ as the latest version should appear on your screen.

-# Hello, World!
+# Hello World!

-In C++ we have two different type of files.
-The first file type, commonly referred to as Source Files, have the extension `.cpp` For C Plus Plus.
-The second file type, is known as a header file with the extension `.hpp`.
-For this specific Hello, World.
-We will only use a single source file.
+In C++ there are two different type of files, `.cpp` and `.hpp`.
+The first file type, commonly known as a source file, has the extension `.cpp` for C Plus Plus.
+The second file type is known as a header file with the extension `.hpp`.
+For your first Hello World program we will only use a single source file (`.cpp`).

-In your favorite text editor or IDE, create a file called `hello.cpp` and place it in your `Documents` Folder.
-In Visual Studio/XCode you will need to create a project for this.
-In this specific tutorial, I will be focusing on compiling code on the command line.
-Getting familiar with the command line is very important and will make you a better developer!
+In your favorite text editor or integrated development enviroment (IDE), like Visual Studio, CLion or XCode, start a new project and call it HelloWorld.
+If you are using a text editor and the commandline create a new folder titled HelloWorld and file called `hello.cpp`.
+In this tutorial I will focus on compiling code on the command line.
+Getting familiar with the command line is important and it will make you a better developer to know what is going on under the hood!

-Either type this (which I encourage the most) or copy and paste this into your code:
+Type the following snippit into `hello.cpp` (which I encourage the most), don't copy and paste, you'll write bugs, every, single, time!

 ```cpp
 #include <iostream>